Pedro Albizu Campos: Passage of the Gag Law

 In 1948, the Puerto Rican Senate passed Law 53, also called the Ley de la Mordaza (Gag Law).
 At the time, members of the Partido Popular Democrático (Popular Democratic Party), or PPD, occupied almost all the Senate seats, and Luis Muñoz Marín presided over the chamber.

 The bill was signed into law on June 10, 1948, by the United States-appointed governor of Puerto Rico Jesús T. Piñero.
 It closely resembled the anti-communist Smith Law passed in the United States.

-The law made it illegal to own or display a Puerto Rican flag anywhere, even in one's own home.
+The law made it illegal to advocate the overthrow of the U.S. government, although it is commonly wrongly asserted to have made it illegal to own or display a Puerto Rican flag, even in one's own private residence.
 It limited speech against the United States government or in favor of Puerto Rican independence and prohibited one to print, publish, sell or exhibit any material intended to paralyze or destroy the insular government or to organize any society, group or assembly of people with a similar destructive intent.
 Anyone accused and found guilty of disobeying the law could be sentenced to ten years imprisonment, a fine of $10,000 (US), or both.

 Dr. Leopoldo Figueroa, then a member of the Partido Estadista Puertorriqueño (Puerto Rican Statehood Party) and the only non-PPD member of the Puerto Rico House of Representatives, spoke out against the law, saying that it was repressive and in direct violation of the First Amendment of the United States Constitution, which guarantees Freedom of Speech.
 Figueroa noted that since Puerto Ricans had been granted United States citizenship they were covered by its constitutional protections.